MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-overview.md

 SCOM Managed Instance (preview) is a cloud-based alternative for System Center Operations Manager customers.
 SCOM Managed Instance (preview) provides you with continuous monitoring of your workloads with minimal infrastructure management through migrations or after you enable Azure connectivity for your on-premise environments.

 > [!VIDEO https://www.youtube.com/embed/lOlUq72wWag]

+> To know about the SCOM Managed Instance (preview) Architecture, see [Azure Monitor SCOM Managed Instance (preview)](operations-manager-managed-instance-overview.md).

 ## Key benefits